DoddiC/NYPD-Data-Analysis-Project/README.md

 Looking at the two errors, we see that none of the errors were remotely close to 0.
 This implies that the model does not satisfy **predictive rate parity** *or* **demographic parity**.

-### What does this mean?
+**Inferences**:
 In short, this definitively proves that our model fits a definition of fairness we did not investigate.
 Thus, there exists a large amount of possible definitions the model could fit.
-However, we will not investigate each one.
 We can however, hypothesize what fairness definition fits our model.

 ## Section 4: Conclusion